-The RCM5700/RCM5710 is programmed using version 10.44 or later of Dynamic C; the RCM5750/RCM5760 requires version 10.56 or later of Dynamic C. A compatible version is included on the Development Kit CD-ROM.
-This version of Dynamic C includes the popular μ C/OS-II real-time operating system, point-to-point protocol (PPP), FAT file system, RabbitWeb, and the Rabbit Embedded Security Pack featuring the Secure Sockets Layer (SSL) and a specific Advanced Encryption Standard (AES) library.
+The RCM5700/RCM5710 is programmed using version 10.44 or later of Dynamic C; the RCM5750/RCM5760 requires version 10.56 or later of Dynamic C; and the RCM6700 family requires version 10.64 or later.
+A compatible version is included on the Development Kit CD-ROM.

 In addition to the Web-based technical support included at no extra charge, a one-year telephone-based technical support subscription is also available for purchase.
-Visit our Web site at www.rabbit.com for further information and complete documentation, or contact your Rabbit sales representative or authorized distributor.
+For further information and complete documentation, contact your Rabbit sales representative or authorized distributor, or visit our Web site at www.digi.com.